Pop Will Eat Itself: Vestan Pance

-All PWEI songs were credited to Vestan Pance.
+All PWEI songs were credited to Vestan Pance, a play on "Vest and Pants".
 It was a pseudonym for the band as a whole.
 Although the songs were mainly Crabb or Mansell compositions, using a pseudonym was considered more interesting than just "All songs by Pop Will Eat Itself".
 When Townshend joined the band, an attempt to change the name to 'Vestan Pance and Socks' was denied by RCA.